2017 OO1

-' is a small asteroid, classified as near-Earth object of the Aten group, approximately 35–76 m in diameter.
+' is a small asteroid, classified as a near-Earth object of the Aten group, approximately 35–76 m in diameter.
 It was first observed on 23 July 2017, by the robotic ATLAS survey at Mauna Loa Observatory, Hawaii, two days after the object had approached Earth at 0.33 lunar distances on 21 July 2017.

 Orbit and classification

-is a member of the Aten asteroid, a subgroup of near-Earth objects that are located in the zone of influence of Venus.
+is a member of the Aten asteroids, a subgroup of near-Earth objects that are located in the zone of influence of Venus.
 Atens are a much smaller group than the Apollo and Amor asteroids.

 The object has an exceptionally low minimum orbital intersection distance with Earth of 29,650 kilometers or 0.077 lunar distances (LD).
 It orbits the Sun at a distance of 0.77–1.02 AU once every 10 months (309 days; semi-major axis of 0.89 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 20° with respect to the ecliptic.
 The body's observation arc begins with an observation made by the space-based Wide-field Infrared Survey Explorer on 22 July 2017, one day after its close flyby and a day before its official first observation.